minibolt-guide/minibolt/index.md

 ## What is the MiniBolt?

-With this guide, you can set up a Bitcoin and Lightning node from scratch, doing everything yourself.
+With this guide, you can set up a Bitcoin and Lightning node on a personal computer from scratch, doing everything yourself.
 You will learn about Linux, Bitcoin, and Lightning.
 As a result, you'll have your very own Bitcoin node, built by you and no one else.